Garry Jones Garry Jones

 Summary

-The Meta and Google social media addiction verdict has exposed a fundamental flaw in how screen time is defined, measured, and understood, for users of all ages.
+The recent social media addiction verdict has exposed a fundamental flaw in how screen time is defined, measured, and understood, for users of all ages.
 Importantly, it has given new urgency to a mechanism most users already experience but cannot name: Thumbtrap.

 The concept of “screen time” has always been difficult to define, inconsistently measured, and an imperfect description of actual user experience.